Find a plan.

 There is no out-of-pocket maximum for Original Medicare, which is why most enrollees have supplemental coverage (from an employer-sponsored plan, Medigap, or Medicaid).

-Medicare Advantage plans must cap out-of-pocket costs at no more than $8,300 in 2023, but that does not include out-of-pocket costs for prescription drugs covered by the Part D coverage that’s integrated with most Advantage plans.
+Medicare Advantage plans must cap out-of-pocket costs at no more than $8,850 in 2024, and no more than $9,350 in 2025.6 But that only applies to services that would otherwise be covered under Medicare Part A and Part B. It does not include out-of-pocket costs for prescription drugs covered by the Part D coverage that’s integrated with most Advantage plans, nor does it include out-of-pocket costs for extra benefits like dental and vision.

-Part D coverage does not have a cap on out-of-pocket costs, and that’s true regardless of whether the Part D coverage is purchased as a stand-alone plan or as part of a Medicare Advantage plan.
-However, that will change as of 2024, under the Inflation Reduction Act.
-At that point, there will no longer be any out-of-pocket costs once a Part D enrollee reaches the catastrophic coverage level.
+Medicare Part D coverage historically did not have a cap on out-of-pocket costs.
+However, that changed as of 2024, under the Inflation Reduction Act, when out-of-pocket costs were eliminated once a Part D enrollee reached the catastrophic coverage level.
 And starting in 2025, a new $2,000 out-of-pocket cap (indexed annually) will apply to Part D coverage.